-Soft tissue massage – can reduce muscle tension, improve tissue mobility, enhance muscle contraction and desensitise any painful and overactive areas.
+Soft tissue massage – Can reduce muscle tension, improve tissue mobility, enhance muscle contraction and desensitise any painful and overactive areas.

 Ultrasound Therapy – Can speed up and optimise the healing process.

-Acupuncture – Can stimulate the body’s natural healing response, release pain-killing endorphins and improve functioning of the hormonal system.
+Acupuncture – Can stimulate the body’s natural healing response, release pain-killing endorphins and improve the functioning of the hormonal system.